APN's daily news review from Israel

 Are Sharia and international law compatible?

-of peace talks.
+Mahmoud Abbas’ recent ratification of global treaties was a reaction to the failure of peace talks.
 A Palestinian legal expert says this is actually the perfect time to improve local legislation.
 (Haaretz+)

 After the bus-truck crash disaster: "If it had happened to the Jews, there would have been a huge outcry" Police pledge to investigate the terrible accident on Route 31 that claimed the lives of eight (Bedouin) women, and the Ministry of Transport promises to build a highway to put an end to the carnage on the well-known bloody highway.
 But the (Bedouin) town of Hora is still trying to pick up the pieces.
-(Tamar Dresler, Maariv
+(Tamar Dresler, Maariv)

 Diaspora and depression: The story of Roger Cohen's wandering Jewish family